 You must meet the conditions of your rental agreement in order to get back the full bond amount once you leave your rental property, rooming house, caravan or site under a site agreement.

 The landlord/estate agent or owner may claim part or all of the bond money if, for example, you have damaged the property or owe rent.
 If there is a dispute about the bond claim, the tenant, resident, landlord/property manager or owner can apply to VCAT for a decision on who gets all or part of the bond.

 If a bond payment is dishonoured, the landlord/estate agent or owner can organise to collect the money and re-lodge the bond, or give you a:

 If you get permission from your landlord or estate agent to sub-let the rental property, you become the head tenant and must take on landlord responsibilities for the sub-tenant.
-This includes lodging the sub-tenant’s bond with the Residential Tenancies Bond Authority.
+This includes lodging the sub-tenant’s bond with the RTBA.
 For more information, view our Subletting (sub-tenancy) page.

 Landlord/estate agent and owner responsibilities

 If you are a landlord/estate agent or owner and take a bond from a tenant or resident, you must give them a copy of the condition report.